mikabohinen/nvim-nix/README.md

 LazyVim/AstroNvim if you want those features out of the box.
 This config is deliberately minimal.
 For auto-completion specifically, I recommend learning Vim's built-in autocompletion system like `<C-x><C-o>` and `<C-n>/<C-p>`.

-**Q: Why call this "principled" instead of "minimal"?**
-A: Because it's not minimal, it's a comprehensive development environment with language servers, formatters, desktop integration, and 500+ lines of configuration.
-The low plugin count isn't about minimalism, it's about recognizing that Vim already does most things people install plugins for.
-I'd rather learn `:find **/*` once than configure a fuzzy finder on every machine.

 ## Migrating From Other Configs